jeticg/Evangelion-Uebersicht-Widget/README.md

 Who am I kidding, the only thing you need to know is this is a widget for Übersicht, http://tracesof.net/uebersicht/

 ## Updates

+0.88a
+* Added iTunes Album cover display.
+* Fixed a bug where disk cell might not function properly.

 0.87a
 * Fixed a bug with time display on new version of übersicht.